 See all of the entries below!

 The Public Broadcast of the Library Building Project Meeting, 1 March 2018.
-Many thanks to Lakes Region Public Access!
+Many thanks to Lakes Region Public Access and Filomena Day!

 The Artist of the Month for February is our very own Clara Bates!
 You might recognize her as our one-time Library Page.
 Clara is an artist from Meredith, NH.
 She mainly works in pen and ink, but dabbles in watercolor and charcoal.
 She is a senior at Inter Lakes High School and plans on attending MassArt in Boston.

 NOTE: This contest is now closed!
 Thanks to everyone who participated!